StoutsHonor/splendid-react/README.md

 - Per Turn Countdown
 - Use async inside `checkPoints()` to call function for next player turn
 - (Optional) let player choose noble when qualified for 2 or more(modal)
-- (Optional) Coin Exchange, if player has close to 10 coins

 UX:
 - Coin, card, and noble animations